Dizzy Dean Baseball FAQs

 - Equipment Insurance

 What are the differences between the various insurance policies such as Accident, General Liability, Directors & Officers Liability, Crime, and Equipment?

-The best place to go to get a "crash course" in sports insurance basics is under the Risk Management section of the Dizzy Dean Insurance Plan website by clicking on the Free Reports icon.
-We recommend the Risk Management entitled "How To Avoid The 7 Deadly Sins When Buying Sports Insurance".
+The best place to go to get a crash course in sports insurance basics is the risk management section of the Dizzy Dean Insurance Plan page.
+We recommend the article “7 Critical Mistakes to Avoid When Buying Sports Insurance.”

 The $50,000 Accident policy pays medical bills on behalf of injured participants.
 It does not have a deductible.
 The coverage is “excess” which means that other collectable insurance such as parent’s health insurance must respond first before the “excess” Accident policy will pay any bills.
 In the event that there is no existing insurance in force on the injured participant, the “excess” Accident policy become “primary” and pays up to the limit of $50,000.

 The $2,000,000 General Liability policy protects the sports organization and its people against lawsuits alleging injury to a spectator or player.
 This policy provides an attorney for your defense and will pay up to the policy limit in the event of settlement or jury verdict.

 The $1,000,000 Directors & Officers Liability policy ($2,000,000 limit available) protects the sports organization and its people against lawsuits alleging discrimination based on age, sex, race, or handicap; wrongful suspension or termination of league personnel or players; failure to follow your own rules or by-laws when making a decision; and other similar alleged violations of someone’s federal, state, or constitutional rights.